-- A thorough knowledge of the quantitative and qualitative methods applicable to the study of Ecosystem Sustainability.
+- Detailed knowledge of quantitative and qualitative methods

-- The skills to carry out integrated assessments using systems approaches and integrative methods, including the development and/or application of conceptual, mathematical, geospatial applications, and statistical models.
+- The skills to conduct integrated assessments using systems approaches, conceptual, mathematical, geospatial, and statistical models, and innovative collaborative processes.